Lux in Tenebris

 The expedition will start at 12:00 UTC on the August 2.

-By the way here is the flight plan, that I will be updating on the fly according to the current state of affairs with the expedition.
+I will be updating it on the fly according to the current state of affairs with the expedition.

 As you can see it is pretty intense.
 The carrier will start at 12:00 UTC on the departure day and then fly directly to the next WP, where it is going to stay till 12:00 UTC of the next departure day.
 And so on.